onera/Maia/doc/developer_manual/tools/gindexer.rst

   (with inscreasing ranks order) was kept;
 - no process provided data for global index 2 : the value ``None`` has been used.

-The first rule applies also to buffers implementations; for the second rule, unreferenced indices will remain unitialized when using :func:`~maia.transfer.protocols.GlobalIndexer.Put`, and will get a zero counts when using :func:`~maia.transfer.protocols.GlobalIndexer.Put_v`.
+The first rule is also the default behavious of buffers implementations; for the second rule, unreferenced indices will remain unitialized when using :func:`~maia.transfer.protocols.GlobalIndexer.Put`, and will get a zero counts when using :func:`~maia.transfer.protocols.GlobalIndexer.Put_v`.